Julcatan/stock-analysis/README.md

         'End If

-            ###'3c) check if the current row is the last row with the selected ticker
+            ###'3c) This checks if the current row is the last row with the selected ticker
-            'If the next row’s ticker doesn’t match, increase the tickerIndex.
+            'If the next row’s ticker doesn’t match the tickerIndex gets increased.

             If Cells(i + 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then
             tickerEndingPrices(tickerIndex) = Cells(i, 6).Value